The Center for Education and Research in Information Assurance and Security (CERIAS)

 Pen testing (“red teaming”) is useful, but has too much cred in the industry.
 If a test succeeds, it only has value if the reasons for the success are IMMEDIATELY addressed, otherwise known problems are left exposed.
 And if the test fails, what does it mean?
 It means one of at least 3 things: there were no problems (unlikely), the team found a problem but is not reporting it for some reason (possible), and/or the team involved was not able to exercise or recognize a vulnerability (probable).

-My basic criticism is that there is too much emphasis on surface skills, and too much of the field is being taught by people with deep knowledge of both the subject matter and sound pedagogy.
+My basic criticism is that there is too much emphasis on surface skills, and too much of the field is being taught by people without deep knowledge of both the subject matter and sound pedagogy.
 We should not accept this as “state of the art.”

 Posted by Drew A